rubyworks/rulebow/README.md

 ### Logic

 Rules sometimes require more nuanced conditions based on multiple states.
-Osu has a state logic system based on *set logic* that can be used to build complex states using logical operators `&` (And) and `|` (Or).
+Ergo has a state logic system based on *set logic* that can be used to build complex states using logical operators `&` (And) and `|` (Or).

 ```ruby